-- 3.2.3 Any judge hired to judge official classes at a show shall not judge Sweepstakes at that show or any show held in the same venue, i.e. 2 or 3 day duration. - 3.2.6 The club shall not add nor subtract from the number of breeds which a judge has agreed to judge without first obtaining consent from the judge to the proposed change.
-The judge may disallow any changes to the original assignment. - 3.2.7 Once a panel of judges for a show has been approved by the CKC, no change will be permitted except when necessary (i.e. due to death or illness) and in an overload situation.
+- 3.2.3 Any judge hired to judge official classes at a show shall not judge sweepstakes at that show or any show held in the same venue, i.e. two-day, or three-day day duration. - 3.2.6 The club shall not add nor subtract from the number of breeds that a judge has agreed to judge without first obtaining consent from the judge to the proposed change.
+The judge may disallow any changes to the original assignment.

+3.2.7 Once a panel of judges for a show has been approved by the CKC, no change will be permitted except when necessary (i.e., due to death or illness) and in an overload situation.